Jaycar-Electronics/Music-Beat-Bar/README.md

 	fht_input[i] = k; // fill out array
 }
 ```
-We take the data out of the analog digital converter for this particular moment in time, as you can see it is a very slim slice of time so we must do this quickly, and sample a short audio segment. into the `fht_input` array
+We take the data out of the analog digital converter for this particular moment in time, as you can see it is a very slim slice of time so we must do this quickly, and sample a short audio segment into the `fht_input` array.
+We use raw bit-banging to do this, by controlling the registers manually as they say in the [ATMEL DATASHEET](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf)

-The library also recommends doing the following, so we'll do them aswel:
+The library also recommends doing the following, so we'll do them as well:

 ```c
 fht_window();	// window the data for better frequency response fht_reorder();	// reorder the data before doing the fht